maxcountryman/irctk/README.markdown

 Installation
 ------------
-Grab the source.
+Grab the source:

+`$ git clone git://github.com/maxcountryman/kaa.git`

 For now I recommend using pip to install to a virtualenv.
 The requirements.txt should get you set up.
-Note that you can exclude modules like python-bitly-api if you don't want or need URL shortening.
+Note that you can exclude modules like bitly-api-python if you don't want or need URL shortening.

 Writing a Plugin
 ----------------